|

 Patent Agent:

 Tom Ference lives in Vermont and is the sole member of Vermont Patent Agent, LLC.
+He has been a patent agent (writer and prosecutor of patent applications) since 2004.
 Tom works with independent inventors and small companies helping them develop their intellectual property.
 He starts with an initial review of your needs.
-He will then work with you as a patent writer to perform patent searches, and help to write provisional and non-provisional patent applications.
-Review these patents Tom has written and prosecuted.
+He will then work with you to perform patent searches, write provisional and non-provisional patent applications and prosecute the applications through the (USPTO).
+Review these selected patents Tom has written and prosecuted.

 7,304,746 7,278,223